 If you try to look into why No doesn’t exist you will meet with the hard rules of the survival of the fittest.
 You can learn to appreciate the effort, and to perceive the hassle with a soft look.
 You might even fall in love with this Indian dynamics.

 The non-appearance of ‘no’ also stands for a lot of creativity, out of the box thinking, flexibility and an open mind.

 #9 India feels like India

 India is highly authentic.
 Whereas there is a worldwide tendency to adapt to a global standard of fashion, design and hipster culture.
 The rules in India are different.
 The Indians take highly pride in their cuisine, movies, music and so much more.
 And are not too interested in adapting to the western standards.
 My guess is that it is not going to change too easily.
 When we were in capital city New Delhi in 2016 we noticed a lot of people dress themselves the traditional way.
 As opposite of the skinny jeans and sneakers look.
-To mention an example of what I mean.
+To mention just one example of what I try to say.

 India really feels like India.
 It couldn’t be anywhere else in the world and the setting you are in is not interchangeable.
 There is no country like India.
 We simply love India!

 Do you think you will love or hate India after reading this blog?
-How do you feel about India?
+Will you travel India one day or did you already go there?
 Let us know in the comments!